Thomas J. H. Trapnell: Prisoner of war

 Taken prisoner in April 1942 along with remaining U.S. forces, Trapnell endured months of horrific conditions at Camps O'Donnell and Cabanatuan.
 While interned, he was promoted to lieutenant colonel.
-In December 1944, he was transported, along with 1,620 other prisoners, on the notorious prisoner of war hell ship, Oryoku Maru with serval U.S. prisoners, including the future Army chief of staff Harold K. Johnson and the future Contropeller of the Army John M. Wright.
+In December 1944, he was transported, along with 1,620 other prisoners, on the notorious prisoner of war hell ship, Oryoku Maru with several U.S. prisoners, including the future Army chief of staff Harold K. Johnson and the future Contropeller of the Army John M. Wright.
 U.S. dive-bombers, unaware of the ship's status, attacked and sunk the vessel.
 Trapnell survived only to fall victim to a repeated attack the following year.
 This time, United States Navy aircraft attacked and disabled the Enoura Maru.
 He and the approximate 950 survivors of the two sinkings were placed aboard the Brazil Maru but only 550 survived the journey to Japan.
 In August 1945, Trapnell was liberated from Hoten POW camp in Manchuria by USSR troops.
 At the time, his once athletic, six-foot frame had been reduced to less than 100 pounds.